meilisearch/docs-searchbar.js/README.md

 ##### More Examples <!-- omit in toc -->

-Here is the [CSS customization](https://github.com/meilisearch/vuepress-plugin-meilisearch/blob/bf2210e131eb5630f632d514f35710ee6576ec7a/MeiliSearchBox.vue#L77-L177) applied in the MeiliSearch plugin for Vuepress.
+Here is the [CSS customization](https://github.com/meilisearch/vuepress-plugin-meilisearch/blob/bf2210e131eb5630f632d514f35710ee6576ec7a/MeiliSearchBox.vue#L77-L177) applied in the MeiliSearch plugin for VuePress.

 ## Compatibility with MeiliSearch